Inapplicability of the TVOR Method to USHMM Data Outlier Identification

 \section{Data Processing and Analysis Issues}

-Having clarified the modeling issues, we now discuss the errors in the dataset considered in \citep{BanEle21}.
-As noted, the authors of \citep{BanEle21} kindly placed all their raw data in an online repository \citep{BanEle20}.
-However, by consulting that repository it becomes clear that it has been downloaded from the USHMM website without any consideration of potential duplication in the data stemming from USHMM storage choices.
+Having clarified the modeling issues, we now discuss the errors in the considered dataset.
+By consulting repository \cite{BanEle20} presented by the authors of \cite{BanEle21}, it becomes clear that the {authors'} method of downloading the USHMM data has led to substantial duplication.